About Crafted & Cured

 1923/24 – 1971/72 (Approx.) “Blood Block”In early 1920’s Dietz was in the process of moving out and selling , so he was looking to keep the space full while winding down his business.
 During that time from 1921 – 1927 there were a few merchants in the building such as a piano house run by Rodney W. Martin for a year in 1922.
 The “Burmeister” Repairman was in the 525 address in 1925 – 1926.
 Halters Stanton Electric Co. was in the 531 (Crafted & cured) space from 1925 – 1926.
 By 1927 Dietz & the Dayton Auction Co. had come across a potential buyer for the property as a whole.
 The buyer of the building started “Blood hardware and supply company” in 1928 and occupied the entire building and was known to be one of the best operated businesses of its kind till the early 70’s.
 Blood Hardware was very successful even up until it was subsequently sold to Norman Miller & Sons Decorators who were down at 521 Wayne and needed more room for their growing decorating & architecture business.
 During this time, as a play on “Dietz Block” , it became known as the “Blood Block” in conversation.

 1972/73 – 1989/90 (Approx.)When the Miller & Son’s took over 525-531 Wayne the decorators had in mind a more dynamic show room and eventually decided to use the entire building to operate their business.
 They moved into the “Dietz/Blood Block” building and equally used the 521 address for all of their business operations.
 The Miller’s knocked out the openings that exist between each room so that he could have a large showroom for all of the furniture and design services they offered.
-Furthermore, the entrance for the furniture and design store was where the Mediterranean grill ( “Glasz” ) is currently.
+Furthermore, the entrance for the furniture and design store was where the Mediterranean grill ( “Glasz Bleu Oven” ) is currently.
 This decorating company was successful and a staple store front for almost 20 years in the Oregon Historic District.
 The business moved out of the building and was then called the “Norman Miller building” around town while they operated the main store of the business at 521 Wayne avenue a few lots down.

 199/92 – PresentAfter sitting mostly empty of tenants for the better part of 25 years, today it will be known as “District Provisions” but will still be referred to in story and remembrance as all the successful nicknames (“Dietz Block”, “Blood block”, “Norman Miller building”).
-As we take this endeavor with history we will strive to make the community, city, and past owners proud that we were the next generation of business to showcase the property with multi-functional needs.
+As we take this endeavor with history we will strive to make the community, city, and past owners proud that we were the next generation of business to showcase the property with multi-functional needs of the community.
 District Provisions is a turn of the century style neighborhood market.
 Designed and built to supply the primary daily grocery needs (provisions) to the residents of Oregon District, South Park, St. Anne’s Hill and the downtown Dayton commuting public.
 Providing quality organic produce, local humanely raised proteins, fresh local dairy, hand selected craft beer, imported wines, organic health foods and unique household goods will be the mission of the market.
 Offerings by the market for the people and businesses will be facilitated by us at Crafted & Cured, our local butcher, Mediterranean grill (“Glasz”) and grocer, coffee market and gelato provisions.

 We bring you Taste & Experience – So come let us entertain you.